Anthrocon/docs/content/docs/Get started with VS Code/index.md

 # Get started with VS Code

-Visual Studio Code is a fully integrated developement environment supporting Git and editing with preview.
+Visual Studio Code is a free and fully integrated source-code editor supporting Git and live preview.

 ## Install VS Code